stephsharp/MaterialTextField/README.md

 - Animates on focus or on text input
 - Supports attributed placeholder text with custom fonts
-- Can be turned off to use the text field with the default iOS placeholder
+- Can be turned off to use the text field with the default UITextField placeholder

 #####Underline

 - Line height expands when editing
-- Customize colour for default, editing and error states
+- Set colours for default, editing and error states

 #####Error message